JuliaLang/www.julialang.org/blog/2017/04/offset-arrays.md

 @def rss_pubdate = Date(2017, 4, 18)
-@def rss = """ Knowing where you are: custom array indices in Julia | Arrays are a crucial component of any programming language,... """
+@def rss_description = """ Knowing where you are: custom array indices in Julia | Arrays are a crucial component of any programming language,... """
 @def published = "18 April 2017"
 @def title = "Knowing where you are: custom array indices in Julia"
 @def authors = """<a href="http://holylab.wustl.edu">Tim Holy</a>"""
 @def hasmath = true
 @def hascode = true